ciur/papermerge/README.md

     * nginx >= 1.16.1
     * PostgreSQL >= 12.1

-Although it is django project - it does not django's built in web server.
+Although it is django project - it does not use django's builtin web server.

-1. Create and activate python virtual environment
+Create and activate python virtual environment

     * python -m venv .venv
     * source ./.venv/bin/activate

-2. Install dependencies:
+Install dependencies:

     * pip install -r requirements.txt

-3. Create config/settings/development.py settings (use dev.py as example).
- config.settings.development is default DJANGO_SETTINGS_MODULE value.
+Create config/settings/development.py settings (use dev.py as example). config.settings.development is default DJANGO_SETTINGS_MODULE value.
+By config/settings/development.py is ignored by git.

-4. In config/settings/development.py define following variables:
+In config/settings/development.py define following variables:

     * STATIC_ROOT
     * DATABASES

+STATIC_ROOT is a pathlib.Path(...) instance of path pointing to where papermerge-js assets are located.
+Example from my local environment:

+        STATIC_ROOT = Path('/home/eugen/ciur/papermerge-js/static/')

+where /home/eugen/ciur/papermerge-js is a local clone of [papermerge-js](https://github.com/ciur/papermerge-js)